-Author Lynne E. O’Connor: A few years ago, between our daily outings to check on livestock around the ranch, I decided to do a little research on our favorite winter finches.
+Author Dr. Lynne Spriggs O’Connor: A few years ago, between our daily outings to check on livestock around the ranch, I decided to do a little research on our favorite winter finches.
 A thirteen-page article published in 1910 appeared in a publication called The Condor.
 It documents a remarkable ascent to a summit at 9,984’ by two men – Milton Ray and Henry W. Carriger – who specialized in ornithology and oology (the study of bird nest, eggs, and breeding behavior).
 Their mission was the discovery of hidden nests and eggs of the elusive Gray-crowned Rosy-Finch or Leucosticte.

 After baffling scores of searching oologists during the long period since the bird was first described by Swainson in 1831, the nest and eggs of the Gray-Crowned Leucosticte have at last been brought to light.
 The place of discovery is Pyramid Peak, a lofty mountain of the great Sierran chain, in the eastern portion of Eldorado County, California…